microsoft/LightGBM/docs/Quick-Start.md

 Label is the data of first column, and there is no header in the file.

-### [deprecated in v2] Categorical feature support
+### Categorical feature support

 update 12/5/2016:

 LightGBM can use categorical feature directly (without one-hot coding).
-The experiment on [Expo data](http://stat-computing.org/dataexpo/2009/) shows about 8x speed-up compared with one-hot coding (refer to [categorical log]( https://github.com/guolinke/boosting_tree_benchmarks/blob/master/lightgbm/lightgbm_dataexpo_speed.log) and [one-hot log]( https://github.com/guolinke/boosting_tree_benchmarks/blob/master/lightgbm/lightgbm_dataexpo_onehot_speed.log)).
+The experiment on [Expo data](http://stat-computing.org/dataexpo/2009/) shows about 8x speed-up compared with one-hot coding.

 For the setting details, please refer to [Parameters](./Parameters.md#io-parameters).